Azure/ResourceModules/modules/sql/server/security-alert-policy/README.md

 | [`storageAccountAccessKey`](#parameter-storageaccountaccesskey) | securestring | Specifies the identifier key of the Threat Detection audit storage account.. |
 | [`storageEndpoint`](#parameter-storageendpoint) | string | Specifies the blob storage endpoint.
 This blob storage will hold all Threat Detection audit logs. |

+### Parameter: `name`

+The name of the Security Alert Policy.

+- Required: Yes
+- Type: string

+### Parameter: `serverName`

+The name of the parent SQL Server.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `disabledAlerts`

 Specifies an array of alerts that are disabled.
 Allowed values are: Sql_Injection, Sql_Injection_Vulnerability, Access_Anomaly, Data_Exfiltration, Unsafe_Action, Brute_Force.

 - Required: No
 - Type: array
 - Default: `[]`